TwosHusbandS/Project-127/Installer/Info/Changelogs/V_1_2_2_0_Changelog.md

 #### New Features:
 * Automatically and silently MTL Authing on Startup if wanted
+* Ability to chose what MTL does once its completed.
 * Better UI / UX for LaunchWays and Authways, and their respective custom Options

 #### Improved Features: